IanSmithers/rank-teams-by-votes/README.md

-# Add Teams By Votes
+# Rank Teams By Votes

 This is a repository that contains a solution for Leetcode proble #1366